Making coconut wine is a cool experience. I love watching tuba turn into bahalina after a few years.

 The Fermentation and Distillation Process

 In coconut wine-making, there is no actual distillation.
-The term distillation is often used to refer to the sedimentation, decantation, and filtration.
+The term distillation is often used to refer to the sedimentation, decantation, and filtration processes.
 The morning after all the coconut sap is collected, fermentation begins.

 - First, the tuba is transferred into a plastic or glass container, though glass is preferable.
 A long time ago, gallon-sized bottles made of glass were abundant so that you can see the sediments through the glass.